DanielPresas/ThermocheckApp/README.md

     You can have a coffee or two while this builds.
 Maybe even three.
 Or four.
 This will take a while.

+2. Navigate to the libuvc folder and run `install-libuvc.sh`:

+    ```sh
+    $ cd <Thermocheck repo location>/Externals/libuvc
+    $ ./install-libuvc.sh
+    ```

+    Make sure libusb-1.0-0-dev is installed before you run this, or else it won't work.

-2. Navigate to the root of the project and run the `Generate_GMake_Files.sh`:
+3. Navigate to the root of the project and run the `Generate_GMake_Files.sh`:

     ```sh
     $ cd <Thermocheck repo location>